RhysU/ar/README.rst

 This package contains a precision-agnostic, header-only, C++ implementation of Burg's recursive method for estimating autoregressive model parameters.
-Many usability-related extensions, in particular Octave- and Python-friendly functions, have been added to permit simply obtaining autocorrelation information from the resulting estimated model.
+Many usability-related extensions, in particular Python-friendly functions, have been added to permit simply obtaining autocorrelation information from the resulting estimated model.